Ananya-1233/Generative-Adverserial-Netrworks/README.md

 # Generative-Adverserial-Netrworks
-This repository contains three types of GANs for image generation, with varying capacities and techniques.
+A repository to illustrate the working of AC-GAN.

+AC-GAN stands for Auxilliary Classifier GAN, which